zhu-zhu-ding/zhu-zhu-ding.github.io/_pages/about.md

 - My research interest includes efficient code generation, AI for SE.

 # 🔥 News
+- *2026.04*: &nbsp;🎉🎉 Our paper CodeMEM: AST-Guided Adaptive Memory for Repository-Level Iterative Code Generation has been accepted by ACL’26.
 - *2025.08*: &nbsp;🎉🎉 Our paper EfficientEdit: Accelerating Code Editing via Edit-Oriented Speculative Decoding has been accepted by ASE’25.

 # 📝 Publications